FiveM is a modification framework providing many tools to personalize your server's gameplay experience.

 We need to do this to check if you actually own GTA V, when our automatic validation fails.
 This data will only be sent to the Rockstar Social Club services, and is not transmitted to us, or any other party.

-We currently only support 24 slots due to a bug in handling the RAGE network framework, 32 slots will be released as soon as the server transport layer gets replaced with ENet.
-We're also working on a completely new synchronization framework called OneSync, which should allow higher slot counts — we are targeting 64 initially, but it should be easy to exceed — which should be coming Q4 2017 (between October and December).
+We currently only support 32 slots due to limitations of the original RAGE network framework.
+We're also working on a completely new synchronization framework called OneSync, which should allow higher slot counts — we are targeting 64 initially, but it should be easy to exceed — which should be coming Q4 2017/H1 2018.

 No, all your existing scripts will still work with the game when OneSync is released.
 Of course, OneSync will enable new, better ways of doing certain things you do in your scripts, so you might want to take advantage of those when they're released.